Nesvilab/MSFragger/tutorial_fragpipe.md

  <br>

 ### Run DIA-Umpire SE
 [DIA-Umpire](https://diaumpire.nesvilab.org/)'s signal extraction module can be used for .raw and .mzML files.
-For more information, see the Signal Extraction Module section of the DIA-Umpire [manual](https://diaumpire.nesvilab.org/DIA_Umpire_Manual_v2.0.pdf).
+See this [tutorial](https://msfragger.nesvilab.org/tutorial_DIA.html) for more detail.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/fragpipe_tutorial-diaumpire.png)